-This is a timely opportunity to hear from three leading Australian scientists at the forefront of researching, developing and manufacturing vaccines, from the R&D process, through rigorous clinical trials to manufacture of a COVID-19 vaccine.
+This event was a timely opportunity to hear from three leading Australian scientists at the forefront of researching, developing and manufacturing vaccines, from the R&D process, through rigorous clinical trials to manufacture of a COVID-19 vaccine.

 The science behind vaccines: